 A public authority may decide to allow private actors to be involved in the management and operations of transport infrastructure and terminals over a series of options:

 - Service contracts.
-Involves the contracting of services or their outsourcing through the delegation of non-core activities from the public sector to a private entity.
-Several private firms have developed expertise in the provision of specialized services in the operation, maintenance, or management of transportation assets.
+Involves the contracting of services or their outsourcing by delegating non-core activities from the public sector to a private entity.
+Several private firms have developed expertise in providing specialized services in the operation, maintenance, or management of transportation assets.

 - Management contracts.
 Contracting out management and operation of some core activities to a private entity, such as parking facilities, terminal concessions (stores and restaurants), and terminal operations.
 Management contracts for parking operations are particularly prevalent in the airport sector.

 - Concession agreement.
-A long-term lease involving the management and development of a facility to a private operator.
-The concession usually involves the operator undertaking capital improvements.
+A long-term lease involving managing and developing a facility to a private operator.
+The concession usually consists of the operator undertaking capital improvements.

 - Sale.
 The terminal or the infrastructure is transferred on a freehold basis with the requirement that it continues to be used for stated purposes.